-Facts, taken alone, mean nothing.
-They are a table of data, a series of isolated observations, or pieces of information without meaning.
+Taken alone, facts mean nothing.
+They are a table of data, a series of isolated observations or pieces of information without meaning.
 Therefore, an essential element of every report you prepare will be your discussion of the facts, in which you interpret the facts in a way significant to your readers.

 Sometimes, writers have trouble distinguishing between a presentation of the facts and a discussion of them.
 The following example may help to make the distinction clear.
-Imagine that you observed that when the temperature is $65^{\circ}$ F, the precision of a surveyed distance is $\pm 0.03$ ft; when it is 70°F, the precision is $\pm 0.03$ ft; when it is 75°F, the precision is $\pm 0.04$ ft, and when it is 80°F, the precision is $\pm 0.06$ ft.
+Imagine that you observed that when the temperature is 65°F, the precision of a surveyed distance is ± 0.03 ft; when it is 70°F, the precision is ± 0.03 ft; when it is 75°F, the precision is ± 0.04 ft, and when it is 80°F, the precision is ± 0.06 ft.
 Those would be your facts.
 If you were to say, "As the temperature rises above 70°F, so does the precision of the distance measured," you would be interpreting those facts.

-Of course, in many reports, you will be dealing with much larger and more complicated sets of facts that require much more sophisticated and extended interpretation.
-But the basic point remains the same: when you begin to make general statements based upon your facts, you interpret them for your readers.
+Of course, in many reports you will be dealing with much larger and more complicated sets of facts that require much more sophisticated and extended interpretation.
+But the basic point remains the same: when you begin to make general statements based upon your facts, you are interpreting them for your readers.
 You are discussing them.